openlibraryenvironment/reshare-analytics/sql/report_queries/supplying_turnaround/README.md

 ### Definitions

-- Time to fill: time between supplier assignment and request fill
+- Time to fill: time between supplier assignment and request filled
-- Time to ship: time between request fill and material shipment
+- Time to ship: time between request filled and item shipped
-- Time to receipt: time between material shipment and material receipt
+- Time to receipt: time between item shipped and item received
-- Time total: time between supplier assignment and material receipt
+- Time total: time between supplier assignment and item received

 NOTE: The data are broken up across multiple SQL files.
+8 reports can be generated.

 The turnaround_sup_1.sql file will generate data in the following format: